LMS-Community/lms-community.github.io/docs/players-and-controllers/squeezelite.md

 ### Windows and macOS

-Binaries compiled from the [source code](https://github.com/ralph-irving/squeezelite) can be found on [SourceForge](https://sourceforge.net/projects/lmsclients/files/squeezelite/).
+Binaries compiled from the :octicons-mark-github-16: [source code](https://github.com/ralph-irving/squeezelite) can be found on :simple-sourceforge: [SourceForge](https://sourceforge.net/projects/lmsclients/files/squeezelite/).

 ### Linux/BSD